 - Reasoning : Reasoning involves drawing inferences that are relevant to the task or situation in hand.

 - Problem Solving : Problem-solving is a huge part of AI and is incorporated in a variety of methods such as: finding the winning move in a board game, or identifying a person from the given photograph.

 - Perception : Perception requires scanning of the environment by the means of various sense organs, real or artificial.
 The data gathered is then used to identify the object or environment by analysing its features.

-- Language understanding : A language is a system of signs having meaning by convention.
+- Language understanding: A language is a system of symbols that have meaning by convention.
 Every AI requires a language that can be interpreted in a productive manner.